jlchmura/lpc-language-server/README.md

 -   Code navigation
 -   [Include / sefun support](#includes--sefuns)

-### Includes / sefuns

-When the language server encounters an `#include`, it will search for a `sys` folder in the root of your project, as well as local folders.

-In addition, the language server will attempt to load a file `obj/simul_efun.c` and add it as a reference to each LPC file opened, so that the language server can validate those sefun calls.

 ### Intellisense

 LPC Language Services uses [JSDoc-style](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) comments to provide IntelliSense support.